gamemanual0/gm0/source/docs/awards/portfolio.rst

 .. tip:: A detailed list of the requirements is listed in section 6 of the |cm|.

 The engineering portfolio is a 15 page document consisting of standard A4 or letter sized pages and a minimum 10 point font.
-However, despite the small number of pages, there is a lot of information that needs to be packed into the document to meet the requirements for all awards.
+Despite the small number of pages, a lot of information needs to be put into it to meet the requirements for all awards.

 Overall Tips
 ^^^^^^^^^^^^